 This specialty program provides an opportunity for professionals with cyber-related education and/or experience to be directly appointed into the Army's Cyber Corps in the ranks of lieutenant through colonel.
-It is open to civilians and currently serving military personnel with specific qualifications.
+It is open to civilians with specific qualifications.